Safety and Security Are Top Priorities at Logan

 All security checkpoints at Boston Logan are operated by the

-Transportation Security Administration (TSA).
+TSA.
 Massport works with the TSA to monitor security line length and tries to keep the wait time less than 15 minutes; however to avoid any problems, we recommend arriving two (2) hours prior to domestic departures and three (3) hours prior to international departures to ensure adequate time for check-in, security screening and travel to your gate.
 Security checkpoints normally open one hour prior to the first departure of the day.
 Please check with your airline or TSA directly for information regarding specific checkpoint hours of operation.
-Body Scanners

 The TSA uses